Manual Installation

 • Generate your own URL by going to hook.pipelinesascode.com/new

-• Copy Webhook Proxy URL
+• Copy the Webhook Proxy URL

 ex: '<replace Webhook Proxy URL>' -> 'https://hook.pipelinesascode.com/oLHu7IjUV4wGm2tJ'